Skip to Main Content

 Consider TMS therapy if you:

-• Have tried medications for depression or OCD, and your symptoms and quality of life have not improved.
+• Have tried medications for depression or OCD or have tried to quit smoking, and your symptoms, cravings, and quality of life have not improved.

 • Are experiencing medication side effects that interfere with daily life.